Collective-Unconscious/offerings/rules.md

 Every step is explained in stylzm's **vending machine tutorial document** that can be found right below.
 However, before submitting an item, there is a reservation process to follow:

 1. Reserve battle animation entries.
-2. Once you are **100% sure** your item is done and ready to be implemented for the next build, **contact a @Spirit Guide (Manager) to reserve a vending machine item slot** for it.
-3. You can now follow the tutorial and send us an update with the new items (don't forget to write it in the changelog)!
+3. You can now follow the tutorial using a placeholder ID for each item and send us an update with all new items (don't forget to write it in the changelog and note down all placeholder IDs used)!
+Management will assign final IDs on implementation of the patch.

-This process is here to prevent overlapping of vending machine item IDs in case someone else has submitted an update with a new item, and to make sure no empty slots are left in the big vending machine gallery on release.
+Vending item IDs are not reserved until implementation in order to prevent reservations not being filled.

 **[Vending machine tutorial PDF file](vending_machine_tutorial.pdf)**